yyf20001230/frank_yang/README.md

 I received my Bachelor's Degree <i>summa cum laude</i> in Computer Science and Mathematics in 2024, also from Northwestern University.
 I had the privilege of collaborating with Professor [Florian Willomitzer](https://www.optics.arizona.edu/person/florian-willomitzer) and [Oliver Cossairt](https://compphotolab.northwestern.edu/people/oliver-ollie-cossairt/) at the [3DIM Lab](https://3dim.northwestern.edu/).

 I have a broad interest in robotic learning and control.
-This curiosity fuels my research vision — a commitment to contributing to the evolution of robotic autonomy.
-Whether applied to robotics or commodity vehicles, I envision a future where vehicles navigate roads with an optimal balance of efficiency and safety.

-I deeply believe in human ingenuity and the potential of Artificial Intelligence.
-10 years from now, I want to be a roboticist, immersing myself in a pioneering industry capable of pushing robotics to learning long-horizon daily tasks.
+I'm fascinated by the challenge of creating robots that can navigate complex environments and perform long-horizon tasks efficiently and safely.
+This interest extends from humanoid robotics to more common applications like self-driving vehicles.
+Looking ahead, I want to contribute to pioneering industries by refining state-of-the-art robotic learning methods that effectively assist humans in complex tasks, while prioritizing safety alongside performance.

 Please see my <a href="/frank_yang/assets/pdf/frank_cv.pdf" target="_blank">CV</a> for a full list of work, teaching, and other experiences.